(PSA) is a protein made by the prostate. The prostate is a walnut-sized gland in men that makes a fluid for semen.

 There are no major complications associated with this test.

-Ejaculation can cause PSA levels to rise.
-Avoid sexual activity for 24 hours before testing.
+Ejaculation may cause PSA levels to rise.
+Ask your doctor whether you should avoid sexual activity for 24 hours before testing.

 Some procedures can elevate PSA levels.
 Schedule your PSA test several weeks after any of these: